Rikkert Reijnen’s career began in the Netherlands, where he worked to protect exotic species across the country.

-Today, Rikkert works with governments and partners around the globe to develop strategies that will minimise wildlife poaching and trafficking, as well as projects to reduce the demand for wildlife.
+Today, Rikkert works with governments and partners around the globe to develop strategies that will minimize wildlife poaching and trafficking, as well as projects to reduce the demand for wildlife.

-Rikkert also serves as the Chair of the Board of Directors for the Moroccan Primate Conservation Foundation—an organisation dedicated to protecting Morocco’s endangered Barbary macaque population.
+Rikkert also serves as the Chair of the Board of Directors for the Moroccan Primate Conservation Foundation—an organization dedicated to protecting Morocco’s endangered Barbary macaque population.

 Director - Wildlife Crime, IFAW Global

 Senior Project Lead, Wildlife Crime and Elephants, IFAW The Netherlands